550+ 5-Star ReviewsWhatsApp

 👉🏻 Read about another NHS Hot Topic: The NHS Pharmacy First Initiative

-Sugar Tax Disadvantages: What Are The Cons Of A Tax on Sugar?
+Sugar Tax Cons: What Are The Disadvantages Of A Tax On Sugar?

 While the sugar tax has several benefits, it also comes with potential drawbacks: